Islandora/documentation/docs/user-documentation/transcripts.md

 with Captions" field formatters from the Islandora Audio and Video modules, respectively.

+## Using Transcripts with the Islandora Starter Site

+!!! note "Sandbox"
+    On the public sandbox, or other sites using the Islandora Install Profile Demo, you will first need to make the "Track" field visible in the media form, at Structure > Media > Audio|Video > Manage Display.

-To add transcripts (or subtitles, or captions) to a Repository Item using Islandora Defaults, navigate to the Service File media (or whichever one will be playing), open the edit form, and in the "Track" field, add a WebVTT file containing the text you'd like displayed.
+To add transcripts (or subtitles, or captions) to a Repository Item, navigate to the Service File media (or whichever one will be playing), open the edit form, and in the "Track" field, add a WebVTT file containing the text you'd like displayed.
 Select "captions" or "subtitles" as a type, and set a label.
 The label will be displayed when selecting the